 When I went to Sarajevo in 2009, I learned more about genocide that had occurred there.
 I felt like the world was full of monsters.
 I then went to Auschwitz and Birkenau… how could we continue to let things like this happen?
 Some of my foreign friends blamed it all on “where the oil was”.

 It was 2010 and a girl from class told me a couple from her church live in Uganda and help put kids in school.
-This was my chance!
-I was in nursing school and thought maybe I can even get some volunteer hours out of this to pad my resume a bit.
+I was in nursing school and thought maybe I can even get some volunteer hours in.

 The FIFA world cup suicide bombings happened in the capital, Kampala, on July 11th.
 74 people died from Al-Shabaab’s attacks and 70 more were injured.
 They are a Somalian group linked to Al-Qaeda and they were mad at Uganda… but I won’t get into all that.
 They were targeting expats and Christians.
 Missionaries were killed along with NGO workers.